 A temporary loss carry-back scheme has been introduced to support customers in the current uncertain economic environment.
-The commentary to the Bill can be found here.

 Businesses expecting to make a loss in either the 2020 year or the 2021 year can use that loss to offset profits they made the year before.
 In other words, they can carry the loss back one year to the preceding income year.
 This can be done before the loss year return is filed.

 You must let us know if you are going to use the loss carry-back scheme.
 You can do this in the ‘More' section of your income tax account in myIR.